Quick links to self help

 No. Any Eco funding used for your Home is a grant and does not need to be paid back.
 ECO is not available for all of the measures and sometimes will depend on certain eligibility criteria.
 If you have any questions please contact us on 01942369260

-No. Any ECO funding used for your free boiler also covers the installation of the boiler and the removal of you old one.
-However this is subject to a non obligation survey and in some cases a contribution maybe required.
+No. Any ECO funding used for your free boiler also covers the installation of the boiler and the removal of your old one.
+However, this is subject to a no-obligation survey and in some cases, a contribution may be required.
 If unsure please contact us.

 Replace.
 A repair can sometimes be as expensive as a brand new boiler.
 And you could easily have more problems with a repaired boiler further down the line.
 A brand new boiler is usually more efficient and more reliable.
 Your new boiler will be covered by warranty too – so if it breaks, the manufacturer will repair it with no extra charge.

 The costs for: a brand new A-rated boiler, a brand new flue, all the right fixtures, fittings and safety attachments, installation from a Gas Safe Registered engineer would traditionally set you back between £2,500 and £4,000.
 We can offer a new a-rated boiler, installed and with warranty for free if you qualify for the scheme.

 All of our installers are Gas Safe Registered with years of experience.
 You can be fully assured that you will receive the most professional service from us.

 Yes, all our boilers come with a warranty of up to two years.

 WILL THE INSTALLATION MAKE A MESS?

 No, our engineers have years of experience and will make sure all surfaces are protected and will provide work in a clean and tidy environment.

 DO I NEED TO DO ANYTHING BEFORE MY BOILER ARRIVES?